arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 	X - add exception for #id links.
-	X - add support for subdomains. subdomain is included in document.domain 0 - add exception for /wp-admin even if admin is a custom url suffix. will now work with the "wp-" prefix but if someone is trying to hide their login url, it should be in the .js on the front end.
+	X - add support for subdomains. subdomain is included in document.domain 0 - add exception for /wp-admin even if admin is a custom url suffix. will now work with the "wp-" prefix but if someone is trying to hide their login url, it shouldn't be in the .js on the front end.
 Write advisory that this will break.
 6. Write documentation. "stick with the syntax wp uses to write nav links"
 7. X - Alter <head> info on ajax call
-8. Research and reduce SEO problems with ajax
+8. X - Research and reduce SEO problems with ajax this should work fine because the stie will still function normally without js. all the links have accurate urls
-9. Make it work with google anylitics
+9. X - Make it work with google analytics
 10. research best keywords for naming
 11. Possibly handle image loading differently
 12. refactor functions to the appropiate type: anonymous, public, etc...
 13. feature detect to allow gracefull degredation.
-14. send out events onCall onProgess and onDelivered
+14. 0 - send out events onCall onProgess and onDelivered
 15. ajax the comments section to live reload
 16. switch everything from jQuery to regular .js